Can Herbs Help With Your Weight Loss Goals?

 Mint does more than cleanse your breath.

-According to a study by the Department of Microbiology and Immunology from University of Veterinary Medicine and Pharmacy in Slovakia, the menthol oil derived from mint has great antibacterial properties.
+According to a study by the Department of Microbiology and Immunology from the University of Veterinary Medicine and Pharmacy in Slovakia, the menthol oil derived from mint has great antibacterial properties.
 Due to its antibacterial properties, many ancient civilizations used menthol oil to ease indigestion.

-Another study by National Agri-Food Biotechnology Institute (India), experimented with menthol oil to prevent weight gain through oral and topical menthol administration on mice (further human studies are needed).
+Another study by National Agri-Food Biotechnology Institute (India) experimented with menthol oil to prevent weight gain through oral and topical menthol administration on mice (further human studies are needed).

 You can drink hot or iced mint tea, add the herb to salads or scrambles, or add mint extract to a post-workout recovery drink, like this super-satisfying Mint Chocolate Protein Shake.